Four Pillars of Social Justice

 Parishioners serve a meal on the second Monday of every month at Holy Rosary Catholic Church.
 Volunteers are needed for food preparation, serving, and clean up.
 We are currently looking for someone to coordinate the clean up crew.
-Contact the Office of Social Justice if you can help.

 - Meals on Wheels